 Effects On Engine Life

 Biodiesel has a natural cleansing action on all interior surfaces of engines, which eliminates deposits, residue, and gunk.
-This means that initially frequent fuel filter changes will be necessary.
+This means that initially, frequent fuel filter changes will be necessary.
 However, these fuel filter changes mean that the engine is literally getting cleaned from the inside out.
-Less gunk and deposits means longer engine life.
+Less gunk and deposits mean longer engine life.
 Longer engine life means fewer engine repairs or replacements.